fastify/fastify/docs/Routes.md

 <a name="promise-resolution"></a>
 ### Promise resolution

 If your handler is an `async` function or returns a promise, you should be aware of a special behaviour which is necessary to support the callback and promise control-flow.
 If the handler's promise is resolved with `undefined`, it will be ignored causing the request to hang and an *error* log to be emitted.
-Follow these rules and you are safe.
+Follow these rules and you are safe:

 1. If you want to use `async/await` **Don't** use `reply.send` and just return the value so that the `route` handler function is resolved with the value you want to respond.
 2. If you want to use `reply.send` **Don't** use `async/await` and **Don't** return a promise otherwise the control-flow will get lost and the `route` handler function is resolved before you can call `reply.send`.